 Limitations of PFM restorations

-Zirconia dental implants are ceramic dental implants; they are not metal.
-They may break more easily than titanium implants.
+Zirconia restorations are ceramic-type restorations; they are not metal.
+They may fracture more easily than PFM crowns.
 Zirconia, a metal in the periodic table of elements, is found worldwide.
 Everyday household items such as dinnerware, pipes, and electrical fixtures are made from zirconia.

-Because of its natural strength and durability, zirconia is ideal for dental crowns.
-Zirconia crowns are best for patients who need posterior crowns, which require much strength for masticating food and parafunctional habits.
+Because of its natural strength and durability, zirconia may be used with excellent results for dental crowns.
+Zirconia crowns are best for patients who need posterior crowns, which require greater strength for masticating food and parafunctional habits.
 They are generally more opaque than feldspathic porcelains or lithium disilicate restorations.

 Benefits of Zirconia